Macroscopic analysis of determinantal random balls: Acknowledgement

 \section{Acknowledgement}

-The author thanks his Ph.D advisor Jean-Christophe Breton for his precious help during the redaction of this paper and the Lebesgue center of mathematics ("Investissements d'avenir" program --- ANR-11-LABX-0020-01) for its financial support.
+The authors thank an anonymous referee for valuable comments on a preliminary draft of this manuscript.
+The third author thanks also the \href{https://www.lebesgue.fr/}{Centre Henri Lebesgue} ($''$Investissements d'avenir$''$ program --- ANR-11-LABX-0020-01) for its financial support.